-"I kind of sing how I talk really, so it's going to sound like, from Barnsley
+- Kate Rusby: "I kind of sing how I talk really, so it's going to sound like, from Barnsley really."

-Kate Rusby is a British folk singer, mostly identified with Barnsley in Yorkshire.
+Kate Anna Rusby (born 4 December 1973) is a British folk singer, mostly identified with Barnsley in Yorkshire.
 She was born in the rather unfortunately named Penistone, which is near Sheffield.
 She has released 10 solo albums, but has also performed on other people's albums, including a duet with Ronan Keating which reached #6 in the British charts.

 Tropes which apply to her and her music:

 - Album Title Drop - Most recently in the song Four Stars on the album Make the Light, with the line "I'll make the light and make the time now".